Expand use of Screening, Brief Intervention, and Referral to Treatment (SBIRT) in adolescent primary care.

 As written by SAMHSA (Substance Abuse and Mental Health Services Administration): Screening, Brief Intervention, and Referral to Treatment is an evidence-based practice used to identify, reduce, and prevent problematic use, abuse, and dependence on alcohol and illicit drugs.
 The SBIRT model was incited by an Institute of Medicine recommendation that called for community-based screening for health risk behaviors, including substance use:

 - Screening: A health care professional assesses a patient for risky substance use behaviors using standardized screening tools.
 Screening can occur in any health care setting.
-This Dartmouth-Hitchcock project is focused on the expansion of screening within general pediatrics.
+This Dartmouth Health project is focused on the expansion of screening within general pediatrics.

 - Brief Intervention: A health care professional engages a patient showing risky substance use behaviors in a short conversation, providing feedback and advice.